MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances-using-view-filters/code-sample.md

 ---
-title: Code Sample - Filter Reports and Cubes Using View Filters
+title: Code sample - Filter reports and cubes using view filters
 description: The code sample for filter reports and cubes using view filters.
 ---